+The Project is a mostly undeveloped (approximately 12 acres) parcel of land north of Placentia Avenue, between Sharon Ann Lane on the west, and Harvill Avenue on the east in Perris, California. (

-The project is an undeveloped, approximately 32-acre parcel (Assessor's Parcel Numbers 317-240-001-8) located east of Patterson Avenue and north of Placentia Avenue in Perris, Riverside County, California.
-(Figure 1).
-Barker Logistics plans to build one large warehouse building with offices with associated perimeter and retaining walls.
-The grading plan states that the plan is to achieve grading balance with little or no import or export of soils.
-However, some remedial grading is expected up to five feet in depth.
-A review of the grading plans reveals there are several areas where grading may be up to 20 feet in depth.
+Figure 1).
+Several houses are present on the western side of the parcel.
+This parcel is immediately east of a parcel that had a Paleontological Resource Assessment prepared in March of 2019 for Barker Logistics (Barker Logistics I).
+Barker Logistics plans to build one large warehouse building with offices and associated perimeter and retaining walls.
+The grading plan states the plan is to achieve grading balance with little or no import or export of soils.
+However, some remedial grading is expected up to 5 feet in depth.